apigee-labs/rapier/README.md

 Since `items` is from a multi-valued relationship to the `Items` entity, Rapier conventions say that we can tack on `Item_id` on to the end of `todos/items/` to resolve to a single `Item`.
 From this we know that
 `http://example.org/yyyyy` is equivalant to `http://example.org/items/10293847`, and that will be the URL used by most servers.
-[`{Item_id}` is called a selector.
-A Rapier option allows the selector value to be in a path parameter instead of a path segment - see the 'Property Tracker' example.]
+Rapier calls `{Item_id}` a selector.
+A Rapier option allows the selector value to be in a path parameter instead of a path segment - see the 'Property Tracker' example.

 You can POST items to `http://example.org/to-dos/items` to create new items, you can PATCH items to change them, and you can DELETE items to remove them.
 You can also perform a GET on `http://example.org/items/yyyyy`, which will yield: